hormoneinc/cloud-highway-one/README.md

 ## Attribution

-The project logo is inspired and modified from the [signs](https://en.wikipedia.org/wiki/Interstate_90#/media/File:I-90.svg) of [Interstate Highways in the United States](https://en.wikipedia.org/wiki/Interstate_Highway_System).
+The project logo is inspired and derived from the [signs](https://en.wikipedia.org/wiki/Interstate_90#/media/File:I-90.svg) of [Interstate Highways in the United States](https://en.wikipedia.org/wiki/Interstate_Highway_System).

 The project logo is [copyleft](https://www.gnu.org/licenses/copyleft.en.html).